robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

 And here's a [wonderful forum](http://www.conwaylife.com/forums/) where adventurers search for more Life gold dust.

 In this project we're going to build a Game of Life that runs in your terminal.
-You'll be able to create your own Puffers and Gosper Glider Guns, as well as Pulsars, Lightweight Spaceships, and Toads.
-You'll be able to generate random worlds and see how they evolve.
-You'll also be able to tweak the rules of Life and see what happens.
+You'll create your own Pulsars and Gosper Glider Guns, as well as Puffers, Lightweight Spaceships, and Toads.
+You'll generate random worlds and watch them evolve.
+And you'll tweak the rules of Life and see what happens.
 Maybe you'll change the life and death thresholds, or add entirely new states (zombie cells that eat their neighbors?), or just turn the board rainbow-colored.

 Sadly, changing the rules of Life does not allow you to change the rules of life.
 But it will make you a more experienced and proficient programmer.

 ## Milestones

-Big projects are easier to work on if you break them up into small, testable pieces.
+Big projects are easier to work on if you break them up into small, testable chunks.
 This allows you to focus on doing one, manageable thing at a time.
 You can then build your large, complex program out of simpler pieces that you have tested and that you trust.
 This isn't cheating, it's just good technique.

 You wouldn't try to build every part of an entire house all at once.
 You'd break it down and plan it out.
 You'd build the foundations, check that they work, build the walls, check that they work.
 At this point my knowledge of how to build an actual house breaks down, but I think that the principle is clear.